-The Department of Service Learning is located in the Wick Campus Center, Room 206, on the Daemen Campus.
-Staffed by one Coordinator and work study student assistants, the Department provides guidance and assistance year-round to hundreds of students who engage in short- and long-term service-learning projects in one of Daemen’s three partner communities (Seneca Babcock, the West Side, the Fruit Belt) or at other Daemen sponsored service placements.
+The Department of Service Learning is located in the Wick Campus Center, Room 207, on the Daemen Campus.
+Staffed by a Director and work study student assistants, the Department provides guidance and assistance year-round to hundreds of students who engage in short- and long-term service-learning projects in one of Daemen’s three partner communities (Seneca Babcock, the West Side, Broadway Fillmore) or at other Daemen sponsored service placements.
 Within these urban, disadvantaged neighborhoods, students serve, learn, and gain the leadership, cross-cultural, and communication skills necessary to become civic-minded individuals prepared to contribute and participate in a democratic society.

 To provide opportunities and resources for students to become engaged learners and informed, caring citizens while fulfilling Daemen's 'Civic Engagement' competency.
 This is accomplished by connecting students with their local and global communities through experiences that integrate academic course objectives, active service participation, and thoughtful reflection on these experiences.

 What is Service Learning

 Service-learning is a form of experiential learning that goes beyond traditional community service.
 Service-learning connects students to the community by linking academic curricula with active participation in service, and provides in-class opportunities for students to reflect on their experiences.
 The Service Learning Director strives to ensure that all service placements are mutually beneficial for students, the College, and the community partners being served (Daemen has over 50 community partners).